 Brown Butter Sugar Cookies

-1. The first step is to brown the butter.
-This can be done in advance to speed up the cooling process, I usually do it a few hours before I want to make these cookies.
-Place 1/2 cup of unsalted butter cut into Tbsp-sized pieces in a light-colored pan over medium heat.
+- The first step is to brown the butter.
+This can be done in advance to speed up the cooling process.
+Place 1/2 cup of unsalted butter, cut into Tbsp-sized pieces, in a light-colored pan over medium heat.
 Stir the butter the entire time with a rubber spatula to keep it moving.
 Once melted, the butter will begin to foam and sizzle around the edges.
 Keep stirring.
 The butter will turn golden brown in about 5–6 minutes from when you start.
-Some foam will subside and the milk solids at the bottom of the pan will be toasty brown.
+Some foam will subside, and the milk solids at the bottom of the pan will be toasty brown.
 It should have a strong, nutty aroma.

-2. Immediately remove the pan from heat and pour the butter into a heatproof bowl to stop the cooking process.
+- Immediately remove the pan from heat and pour the butter into a heatproof bowl to stop the cooking process.
 If left in the hot pan, the butter will burn.
-Place the bowl in the fridge for 45 minutes to accelerate the cooling process, or until it solidifies and reaches room temperature.
+Chill for about 45 minutes, or until the butter is solid but spreadable.

-6. Scoop cookie dough balls that are about 2 Tbsp of dough each onto a parchment-lined dish.
+- Scoop cookie dough balls that are about 2 Tbsp of dough each onto a parchment-lined plate.
 You should end up with about 12 cookie dough balls.
 Chill the cookie dough in the fridge for at least an hour, or overnight.
 The longer the cookies chill, the more time they have to develop their flavor.

-7. While the cookie dough chills, preheat the oven to 350 F / 175 C. Line 2 large baking pans with parchment paper or a silicone mat.
+- While the cookie dough chills, preheat the oven to 350 F/175 C. Line 2 large baking pans (light-colored aluminum works best) with parchment paper or a silicone mat.m

 Notes

-• Mix the dry ingredients into the wet ingredients until they're *just* combined.
-Avoid over-mixing the dough once the flour has been added in.
+- Mix the dry ingredients into the wet ingredients until they’re *just* combined.

 Making These Brown Butter Sugar Cookies in Advance and Storing Them